nawal12-lab/smart-task-reminder/README.md

 # smart-task-reminder
-A smart task management app with priorities, categories, deadlines, filters, dark mode, and persistent storage — built with HTML, JavaScript, and Tailwind CSS.
+A smart task management web with priorities, categories, deadlines, filters, dark mode, and persistent storage — built with HTML, JavaScript, and Tailwind CSS.